TruckingOffice or QuickBooks?

 Obviously not.
 In this 21st century, there’s software to manage many aspects of a trucking business.

-TruckingOffice or QuickBooks?
+TruckingOffice PRO or QuickBooks?
 TruckingOffice wins.
 The key to successful LTL trucking is all in the load planning.
 Is anyone still using a paper system to work out their loads?
 Possibly, but by the time they’ve got it figured out, it’s likely the loads they wanted were already scooped up by another trucker.
 Can QuickBooks handle load planning?
 Didn’t think so.

-TruckingOffice or QuickBooks?
+TruckingOffice PRO or QuickBooks?
 TruckingOffice wins.
 Equipment maintenance isn’t just something you get around to doing when you hear a funny noise in the engine.
 If you’re not proactive by scheduling your maintenance work, you risk * a breakdown on the road * maintenance done by someone you don’t know – and maybe don’t trust * settling for less than ideal parts or workmanship.
 Maintaining records of your maintenance protects you if you’re audited.
-You could trust QuickBooks to track your maintenance payments – if you remember to tag each expense as “maintenance” but it won’t warn you about upcoming work to be done.
+You could trust QuickBooks to track your maintenance payments – if you remember to tag each expense as “maintenance” but Quickbooks won’t warn you about upcoming work to be done.

-TruckingOffice or QuickBooks?
+TruckingOffice PRO or QuickBooks?
 TruckingOffice wins.
 There’s no question that QuickBooks can make sure your drivers get paid on time.
 But can it track licenses?
 Medical records?
 Hours of service?
 Routes?

 We know your accountant wants to use QuickBooks for trucking businesses, because it’s the program that they know and love.
 QuickBooks fits their business.
 But does it fit ours?